deckhouse/dmt/pkg/linters/container/README.md

 **Description:**

-Namespaces starting with `d8-` must have the label `prometheus.deckhouse.io/rules-watcher-enabled: "true"` to enable automatic Prometheus rules discovery.
+Namespaces starting with `d8-` with `PrometheusRule` must have the label `prometheus.deckhouse.io/rules-watcher-enabled: "true"` to enable automatic Prometheus rules discovery.

 **What it checks:**

 1. Identifies Namespace objects with names starting with `d8-`
+2. Find kind `PrometheusRule` with the same Namespace
-2. Validates the `prometheus.deckhouse.io/rules-watcher-enabled` label is set to `"true"`
+3. Validates the `prometheus.deckhouse.io/rules-watcher-enabled` label is set to `"true"`

 **Why it matters:**